brushed/mooextend/README.md

     It adds supports for html color names.

 - Cookie.Flags : Extension of the mootools Cookie class.
 It stores the True/False state of a set of dom-elements in a cookie.

+- Date.Extend:
+  - toISOString: convert Date to the ISO8601 format 'yyyy-mm-dd'

 - Element.Extend
 	- ifClass(condition, trueClass, falseClass) : add/remove css classes based on a condition